Rtheodor/Rtheodor/README.md

 I'm developer.  💻

-### 🌍 "a mente que se abre a uma nova idéia jamais voltará ao seu tamanho original" 🧠
+### 🌍 “The mind that opens up to a new idea never returns to its original size.” – Albert Einstein. 🧠

 - 📍 From SP living in São Paulo